lawrencewoodman/rulehunter/README.md

 * `mysql` - MySQL - [README](https://github.com/go-sql-driver/mysql#dsn-data-source-name).
 * `sqlite3` - sqlite3 - This just uses the filename of the database.

+<em>For security reasons any user specified for an SQL source should only have read access to the tables/database as the queries can't be checked for safety.</em>

 ### aggregators
 The aggregators are used to collect data on the records that match against a rule.
 There are the following functions: